Colorado Criminal Records

 - The law enforcement officer has probable cause that an individual committed a felony

 - The law enforcement officer directly witnesses an individual committing a crime

-Misdemeanors in Michigan are offenses that are considered to be “lesser” or minor crimes.
-They are punished less severe than felonies, with sentences ranging from 90 days to up to a year.
+Misdemeanors in Colorado are offenses that are considered to be “lesser” or minor crimes.
+They are punished less severely than felonies, with sentences ranging from 90 days to up to a year.
 There are three main types of misdemeanors in Colorado, regular misdemeanors, drug misdemeanors, and traffic misdemeanors.
 Examples of misdemeanors in Colorado include: